 Of all the cool things I’ve had the opportunity to design, coming up with the kits worn by the USL’s FC Cincinnati in 2018 is probably the coolest.

 A new logo for the fourth season of the WSOTP Podcast.

 Home pub Rhinehaus hosted a 2016 Premier League survival day party, and I once again made some art for them.

 The first ever match poster for FC Cincinnati, at the club’s inaugural home match in 2016.

-When the NPSL’s Cincinnati Saints opted to move North to Dayton, I was given the tremendous opportunity to rebrand the club.
+Upon moving the Cincinnati Saints to Dayton, I was given the opportunity to create the branding for a revived Dayton Dynamo.

 The fifth Cincinnati Saints match poster of 2015 was for the match against the Erie Admirals… who the Saints were able to sink by a score of 2-0.

 The inspiration for the fourth Cincinnati Saints matchday poster in 2015 was arguably the club’s biggest fan, and Tom’s menacing glare welcomed Detroit City to “the C”.

 The third Cincinnati Saints NPSL match poster I designed in 2015, for the “I-71 Cup” with AFC Cleveland.

 I committed to creating match posters for each of the 2015 NPSL home games for the Cincinnati Saints.
 My first was a design based on the many stained glass windows found in Cincinnati’s churches.